 Real Life Fact: Only 39% of people in Africa have access to the internet, compared to 94% of people in the United States.

-The digital divide refers to the disparity between those who have access to the internet and modern technology, and those who do not.
+The digital divide refers to the disparity between those who have access to the internet and modern technology, and those who do not (see also: pros and cons of the internet).

 This divide can be seen in both developed and developing countries, and it often falls along economic lines.